cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/access.rst

 The following describes how to apply for access to the Esrum cluster and related services, projects, and datasets.
-You are always welcome to :ref:`page_contact` us if you have any questions or run into any problems applying for access to the cluster.
+You are always welcome to :ref:`p_contact` us if you have any questions or run into any problems applying for access to the cluster.

 An official guide to the identity system used is available here_.

-.. _applying_for_access:
+.. _s_applying_for_access:

 ************************************
  Applying for access to the cluster